junzis/the-1090mhz-riddle/README.md

 # ADS-B Decoding Guide

-This is a small project on ADS-B decoding, conducted by Junzi Sun, Jacco Hoekstra and Joost EllerBroek (TuDelft).
+A practical guide on ADS-B decoding.

 The doc is written in reStructuredText and hosted at ReadTheDoc: